Fuze (film): Release

-Fuze premiered at the 2025 Toronto International Film Festival on 5 September 2025 at the Gala Presentations section.
-North American rights will be handled by Roadside Attractions and Saban Films with a wide release in spring 2026.
+Fuze premiered at the Toronto International Film Festival on 5 September 2025 at the Gala Presentations section.
+Sky Cinema announced that it would distribute the film theatrically in the United Kingdom and Ireland.
+It was released theatrically on 3 April 2026.
+The film's US distribution rights were acquired by Roadside Attractions and Saban Films, and gave the film a wide release on 24 April 2026.